chris-prener/biscale/README.md

 ### Breaking Changes

+-   `R` version 3.4 is no longer supported - please use at least `R` version 3.5
 -   There is no default supplied for `bi_class()`’s `style` argument since `bi_class()` now accepts factors as well.
 Users that relied on the default behavior of `bi_class()` will now receive an error